testproject-io/java-opensdk/README.md

 ## Disabling Reports

 If reports were **not** disabled when the driver was created, they can be disabled or enabled later.\
-However, if reporting was explicitly disabled the driver was created, it can **not** be enabled later.
+However, if reporting was explicitly disabled when the driver was created, it can **not** be enabled later.

 ### Disable all reports